 Floral Management involves sourcing, purchasing, distributing, marketing, designing with, and selling floricultural products.
 Students enrolled in this concentration are provided with courses in design and horticulture, balanced with business and sciences.
 Career opportunities for graduates include retailing, wholesaling, special event designing, and display gardening.
 The University Florist, a professional flower shop owned and operated by the Department of Plant and Soil Sciences on the MSU Campus, provides students with work and management opportunities.
 The floral management curriculum is in the Horticulture major.

 Occupational Outlook Handbook: Most floral designers work in retail businesses, usually flower shops and grocery stores.
-About 1 in 5 of floral designers were self-employed in 2016.
-The median annual wage for floral designers was $26,350 in May 2017.
+The median annual wage for floral designers was $29,140 in May 2020.

 Highly qualified undergraduates at Mississippi State University are encouraged to consider applying to the Accelerated Program.
 This program permits enrollment in graduate courses in Agronomy, Horticulture, or Weed Science during the student’s final year of undergraduate studies.
 Enrollment of up to 9 hours of graduate courses is approved for students admitted to the Accelerated Program.
 Upon completion of the graduate course(s), undergraduate credit is also awarded for the course.
 Students need to consult with a potential graduate advisor to ensure graduate credit could be applied to a program of study for the M.S. degree.
 Application to this program may be made as early as the end of the junior year (i.e., after completion of 90 or more hours of graded undergraduate courses).
 This option is only available for students pursuing a thesis-based Master of Science degree in Plant and Soil Sciences with a concentration in Agronomy, Horticulture, or Weed Science.